boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-   In this option, the IETF Network Slice, fulfilling connectivity requirements between NFs of some 5G slice, is represented at the SDP by a VLAN, or double VLANs (commonly known as QinQ).
+   In this option, the IETF Network Slice, fulfilling connectivity requirements between NFs of some 5G slice, is represented at the SDP by a VLAN ID, or double VLAN IDs (commonly known as QinQ).
 Each VLAN represents a distinct logical interface on the attachment circuits, hence it provides the possibility to place these logical interfaces in distinct L2 or L3 service instances and implement separation